 Under the full-blown OETC/OED, Deloitte estimated an employee making $100,000 in foreign income paid just $5,600 in tax.
 Once those credits are gone, the same employee will pay an estimated $31,200.

 Et tu, Quebec?

-Quebec is also phasing out its Overseas Employment Deduction, a similar, but even more generous, tax break than the federal OETC.
-The OED takes effect after as little as 30 days and used to allow workers claim the deduction on as much as 100 per cent of their qualifying foreign income.
+Quebec is also phasing out its overseas employment deduction, a similar, but even more generous, tax break than the federal OETC.
+The OED takes effect after as little as 30 days and used to allow workers to claim the deduction on as much as 100 per cent of their qualifying foreign income.
 It will also be gone by 2016.

 The problem is "high on the agenda of all resource-sector companies," says Jo-Anne VanStrien, a partner with Ernst & Young Tax Services.

 VanStrien predicts the larger companies — think Barrick Gold and the like — are more likely to be recruiting workers from the global talent pool and thus will be able to adjust to the change with relative ease.